 - Post name: http://howtomakemyblog.com/sample-post/

-Navigation menu – Navigation menu is one of the key things for your visitors.
-If they are new to your blog the navigation could help lead them to more information about your content, to more information about you and the other authors, to the archives of your blog and to your most popular content.
-I have chosen to put my navigation prominently under the header image and currently the main page I link to is my about page where I have information about me and about the blog.
+Navigation menu is one of the key things for your visitors.
+If they are new to your site the navigation could help lead them to more information about your content, to more information about you and the other authors, to the archives of your site and to your most popular content.
+I have chosen to put my navigation prominently under the header image and currently the main page I link to is my about page where I have information about me and about the site.

-Categories – Categories allow you to easily group your post topics to allow your users to find your content easier.
-WordPress by default uses category “Uncategorized” which I am not a fan of so I make sure to remove it as soon as I install a new blog.
+Categories allow you to easily group your post topics to allow your users to find your content easier.
+WordPress by default uses category “Uncategorized” which I am not a fan of so I make sure to remove it as soon as I install a new site.
 You can remove categories and add new categories by going to “Posts” and then “Categories”.
-If you go into “Settings” and then “Writing” in your WordPress interface you can select a new “Default Post Category” as well as otherwise all posts will by default go into “Uncategorized”.
-I focus on categories on my blog and link to category pages from individual posts.
-Some bloggers would for example link to category pages from the navigation menu or from the sidebar as well.
+If you go into “Settings” and then “Writing” in your admin interface you can select a new “Default Post Category” as well as otherwise all posts will by default go into “Uncategorized”.
+I focus on categories on my site and link to category pages from individual posts.
+Some writers would for example link to category pages from the navigation menu or from the sidebar as well.